fredhutchio/concepts_machine_learning/notes/outline.md

 ### Connectivity-based clustering (heirarchical)

 "Connectivity-based clustering, also known as hierarchical clustering, is based on the core idea of objects being more related to nearby objects than to objects farther away.
 These algorithms connect "objects" to form "clusters" based on their distance.
 A cluster can be described largely by the maximum distance needed to connect parts of the cluster.
 At different distances, different clusters will form, which can be represented using a dendrogram, which explains where the common name "hierarchical clustering" comes from: these algorithms do not provide a single partitioning of the data set, but instead provide an extensive hierarchy of clusters that merge with each other at certain distances.
-In a dendrogram, the y-axis marks the distance at which the clusters merge, while the objects are placed along the x-axis such that the clusters don't mix."
+In a dendrogram, the y-axis marks the distance at which the clusters merge, while the objects are placed along the x-axis such that the clusters don't mix." wikipedia

+### Centroid-based clustering (k-means)

 ### The curse of dimensionality

 ### Dimensionality reduction

 ### Principle componant analysis (PCA)

+### Evaluation and interpretation of unsupervised learning methods

+### Review!

+### Next Class

+### Reading

+---

+## Concepts in Machine Learning Class 4: Exploratory Data Analysis, Experimental Design, and Ethics in Machine Learning

+Welcome to class 4 of Concepts in Machine Learning!

+By the end of this class you should be able to:

+* Describe what exploratory data analysis is and why it's important.
+* Understand the ethical implications of machine learning

+### What is exploratory data analysis?

+### EDA is a detour

+* not very structured
+* exploration
+* iterative

+### An EDA checklist

+1. What question(s) are you trying to solve (or prove wrong)?
+2. What kind of data do you have and how do you treat different types?
+3. What’s missing from the data and how do you deal with it?
+4. Where are the outliers and why should you care about them?
+5. How can you add, change or remove features to get more out of your data?

+### Let's practice!

+We will use a synthetic dataset of cardiovascular disease risk data from Ted Laderast at OHSU.

+View the related course materials here: https://github.com/laderast/cvdNight1 and https://github.com/laderast/cvdNight2

+Explore the dataset here: https://tladeras.shinyapps.io/cvdnight1/

+More information about the generation of this dataset is available here: https://www.biorxiv.org/content/early/2017/12/12/232611

+#### 1. What question(s) are you trying to solve?

+Start simple - with one problem and work out from there as needed.

+In this dataset a problem we could solve is - can we predict if someone will get cvd based on these attributes.

+### 2. What kind of data do you have?

+Investigate the data types in the data set
+ * go colummn by column and to id numerical, categorical, not sure
+ * Remove unnecessary columns (ex ID column)

+ * data dictionaries
+ * consulting a subject matter expert
+ * google!

+### 3. What's missing from your data?

+There are some common ways to denote empty cells.
+It's important to understand what an empty cell means in your data set (i.e. is NA different than "")

+Show visual check of missing data

+Options with missing data:
+ * remove the column
+  * ml algorithms like as much data as possible so this might not be ideal for smaller datasets
+ * impute
+   * i.e. fill in missing age values with avg age.
+   * talk about pros and cons of removing vs imputing

+### 4. Outliars and how to handle them

+### 5. How to add, change, and remove features to get the most out of your data.